-- (d) Federal Practice Seminar.
-At least twice annually, the Federal Bar Association chapter at each location of Court shall conduct a Federal Practice Seminar covering civil practice in this Court including, for example, the following topics: subject matter and personal jurisdiction, venue, the Civil Justice Reform Act, case management planning, the Federal Rules of Civil Procedure, the Federal Rules of Evidence, these Local Rules, and such other topics as the presenters deem advisable. - (e) Motions for Leave to Appear Pro Hac Vice.
+- (4) Any attorney previously disbarred or suspended from the bar of this Court must remit any applicable fee and comply with the Reinstatement Procedures set forth in the Model Federal Rules of Disciplinary Enforcement, as adopted by this Court. - (d) Federal Practice Seminar.
+At least twice annually, the Federal Bar Association chapter at each location of Court shall conduct a Federal Practice Seminar covering civil practice topics frequently encountered in this Court, including, for example, the following topics: subject matter and personal jurisdiction, venue, the Civil Justice Reform Act, case management planning, the Federal Rules of Civil Procedure, the Federal Rules of Evidence, these Local Rules, and such other topics as the presenters deem advisable. - (e) Motions for Leave to Appear Pro Hac Vice.
 In its discretion, the Court may grant leave to appear pro hac vice to any attorney who is a member in good standing of the bar of the highest court of any State or the District of Columbia.
-Any attorney seeking this type of admission must do so by way of a motion filed in each case in which the attorney wishes to appear.
-The motion shall (1) be signed by a permanent member of the bar of this Court; (2) be accompanied by the filing fee prescribed by the Court for pro hac vice admission except as provided in subsection (g)(4) of this Rule; and (3) be accompanied by an original certificate of good standing from the highest court of a State or the District of Columbia (and not from another federal court) that has been issued not more than three months prior to the date of the motion.
+Any attorney seeking this type of admission must do so by: (i) filing a motion for admission on the form approved by the Court way of a motion filed in each case in which the attorney wishes to appear, with the motion signed by a permanent member of the bar; (ii).
+The motion shall (1) be signed by a permanent member of the bar of this Court; (2) be accompanied by the filing fee prescribed by the Court for pro hac vice admission except as provided in subsection (g)(4) of this Rule; and (3) be accompanied by an providing a original certificate of good standing from the highest court of a State or the District of Columbia (and not from another federal court) that has been issued not more than three six months prior to the date of the motion; and (iii) remitting any applicable admission fee.
 If the attorney seeking pro hac vice admission is eligible for permanent admission to the bar of this Court, the motion shall also be accompanied by a written affirmation signed by the attorney that he or she will seek permanent admission as promptly as is practicable.
 Only one filing fee need be tendered if the attorney is seeking leave to appear pro hac vice in cases that have been consolidated under Fed.
 R. Civ.
 P. 42(a) for all purposes including trial.
 The names of attorneys who are not members of the bar of this Court and who have not been admitted pro hac vice may appear on Court filings, but such attorneys may not sign any document filed with the Court in that case or conduct any proceeding before the Court or any deposition taken in the case.
 Their names will also not appear as counsel on the Court's docket and they will not receive any notices or mailings from the Court. - (f) Rights and Responsibilities of Attorneys Admitted Pro Hac Vice.
-Any attorney admitted pro hac vice is subject to the same requirements as are permanent members of the bar of this Court, including those requirements relating to registration for electronic filing.
+Any attorney admitted pro hac vice is subject to the same requirements as are permanent members of the bar of this Court., including those requirements relating to registration for electronic filing.
 The Court may, in accordance with governing substantive law, revoke an attorney's pro hac vice status at any time.
-Unless otherwise ordered pursuant to S.D.
+Unless otherwise ordered, pursuant to S.D.
 Ohio Civ.
-R. 83.4(a), an attorney admitted pro hac vice may not serve as the trial attorney for any party.
+R. 83.4(a), an attorney admitted pro hac vice may not serve as the tTrial aAttorney for any party.